cpkelley94/muscle-FISH/examples/README.md

 <img src="vcl_spot_detection.gif" alt="vcl_spot_detection">

-At this point, using the region masks, we can assign spots to nuclear, perinuclear, and cytoplasmic compartments.
+At this point, using the region masks, we assign spots to nuclear, perinuclear, and cytoplasmic compartments.

 <img src="vcl_region_assignment.gif" alt="vcl_region_assignment">

-We can calculate the volume of each region from the number of `True` elements in the mask and the voxel dimensions of the microscope image.
-With these volumes, we can calculate the density of mRNAs in each region:
+We calculate the volume of each region from the number of `True` elements in the mask and the voxel dimensions of the microscope image.
+With these volumes, we calculate the density of mRNAs in each region:

 ```
 nuclear:      26 spots, 0.0164690731557966 spots/um^3, 10.92436974789916% of spots